The Steinbright Career Development Center

 All co-op students are assigned a co-op cycle (fall/winter, spring/summer or summer only) as well as a coordinator to assist them with their co-op experience and job search.
 Available job openings are advertised in SCDConline, Drexel's web-based job search tool and students participate in the job search process according to their designated cycle.

 Coordinators work closely with employers, assisting them in developing opportunities for co-op students, and they act as a point of contact for the students while on co-op.
-Upon completing a co-op experience, students meet with their coordinators to discuss the work experience, submit their co-op job evaluation, and determine a strategy for future experiences.
+Upon completing a co-op experience, students submit their co-op job evaluation, meet with their coordinators to discuss the work experiences and determine a strategy for future experiences.
 Co-op experiences are credit bearing, pass/fail components of student academic plans.

 Steinbright makes every effort to find sufficient numbers of co-op employment positions for students, but the University cannot make any guarantee of a co-op assignment.
 The co-op process is competitive, and a student’s academic performance, skills, motivation, maturity, attitude, and potential will determine whether or not a student is offered an assignment.
 If a student experiences difficulty in securing a co-op position, Steinbright will assist the student in a continuing job search.
 Failure to obtain a co-op assignment does not entitle any student to a change of academic status, a change of co-op cycle, a refund, or an adjustment of tuition and fee charges.